 After studies in philosophy, history, and political science at the University of Göttingen and the University of California at San Diego (UCSD), I obtained my PhD in 2007 from Marburg University.
 Before joining ICREA in 2014, I held positions at Marburg (Scientific Assistant, 1995-2000); UCSD (Visiting Lecturer, 2000), the Berlin-Brandenburg Academy of Sciences & Humanities (Scientific Coordinator, research group "Psychological Thought and Practice", 2001-2005), the Max Planck Institute for the History of Science (Lorenz Krüger Fellow, 2005-2007, Research Fellow 2007-2009), and the Dept. of Philosophy, UAB (Ramón y Cajal Scholar, 2009-2014).
-I am member of the UAB's Center for History of Science (CEHIC), the Kant-edition at the Berlin-Brandenburg Academy of Sciences & Humanities, and an Associate Research Fellow at the Wilhelm Wundt Center for Philosophy & History of Psychology, Universidade Federal Juiz de Fora (Brazil).
+I am a member of the Academia Europea, the Center for History of Science (CEHIC) at UAB, the Kant-edition at the Berlin-Brandenburg Academy of Sciences & Humanities, and an Associate Research Fellow at the Wilhelm Wundt Center for Philosophy & History of Psychology, Universidade Federal Juiz de Fora (Brazil).
 In 2019, I was elected member of the Academia Europea; in November 2019, and became Head of the Kantian Rationality Lab at the Immanuel Kant Baltic Federal University, Kaliningrad.

 How is reason or rationality understood in philosophy and the human sciences?
 How should it be understood?
 What is its function in various domains?
-These are the guiding questions for much of my research, which comprises topics reaching from early modern philosophy - esp. concerning Immanuel Kant's philosophy - up to current discussions at the interface of philosophy, psychology, and economics.
-I study aspects of reason in Kant's philosophy in relation to his notions of truth and science; I analyze the history as well as the potentials and limits of scientific theories of rationality; and I also study their role in politics, social science, and ethics.
+These are the guiding questions for my research, which comprises topics reaching from early modern philosophy - esp.
+Immanuel Kant's philosophy - up to current discussions at the interface of philosophy, psychology, and economics.
+I study aspects of reason in Kant's philosophy in relation to his notions of truth and the systematicity of science; I analyze the history as well as the potentials and limits of current theories of rationality; and I also study their role in politics, social science, and ethics.
 I'm moreover interested in the philosophy of knowledge, mind, and science.
-Methodologically, I combine the tools of analytic philosophy with the history of science: I am unconvinced by widespread opinions according to which they cannot, or should not, be integrated.
+Methodologically, I combine tools of analytic philosophy and history of science: I am unconvinced by widespread opinions according to which they cannot, or should not, be integrated.

 Key wordsRationality, Immanuel Kant, Philosophy of Mind & Psychology, Philosophy & History of Science